Sunburn and Children

 Use a waterproof or water-resistant sunscreen.

-Using sunscreen with SPF of 30 or higher offers substantial protection from sunburn.
+Using sunscreen with SPF of 30 or higher offers strong protection from sunburn.
+High

 with lower a SPF.
 Talk with your older child or teen about why using sunscreen is